tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 a directory or file that is part of the representation.

-456++: Only these designs allow a readcap to one of the client directories --or one of their subdirectories-- to be shared with other Tahoe-LAFS clients (not necessarily Magic Folder clients), so that such a client sees all of the contents of the Magic Folder.
+456++: Only these designs allow a readcap to one of the client directories --or one of their subdirectories-- to be directly shared with other Tahoe-LAFS clients (not necessarily Magic Folder clients), so that such a client sees all of the contents of the Magic Folder.
 Note that this was not a requirement of the OTF proposal, although it is useful.

 135+: A Magic Folder client has only one mutable Tahoe-LAFS object to monitor per other client.
-This minimises communication bandwidth for polling, or alternatively the latency possible for a given polling bandwidth.
+This minimizes communication bandwidth for polling, or alternatively the latency possible for a given polling bandwidth.